It starts with an aching.

 Shakily, he sits on the cool tiled floor in silence.
 Silence is good, silence is safe.
 It takes some time but he manages to calm down enough to stand again and begin what he had set out to do.

-Of course, the tea is in the cabinet, it's Earl Grey.
+As Beholding had so readily told him, the tea is in the cabinet, it's Earl Grey.
 Relief floods him, he knows Martin likes Earl Grey.
 He makes the tea with almost robotic precision, timing out every aspect of the job down to the second until a mug of steaming Earl Grey tea is held in his hands and he's on his way back to the bedroom.

 Martin hasn't shifted since he left, still completely dead to the world.
 Jon smiles at the sight and leaves the mug on the bedside table before gently rocking Martin.